Some “Trainers” Shouldn’t Train on SEO – My Experience at an SEO Seminar

 Adding your main keyword as many times on to your page.
 She did sample search for the keyword “elder care south florida”, clicked on the top organic listing and did a CTRL+F to look for “elder cade” on the page – it showed 17 times.
 She made the statement that the reason this page was ranking was because they had their keyword written 17 times on the page and that’s what they should do.

-For anyone who has learned and properly implemented on-page SEO knows the above statement isn’t true.
-You do not want to keyword stuff your way to the top because that tactic doesn’t work anymore.
+For anyone who has learned about and how to properly implement on-page SEO knows the above statement isn’t true.
+You do not want to keyword stuff your way to the top because that tactic does not work anymore.
 I actually whispered to those around me the information she provided was wrong and that you should add your keyword if it belongs in the sentence – you write for your audience and not Google.
-Also, she never clarified that the placement of your keywords was crucial, it is not adding it 17 times to the body of text but making sure it is included in your title tag, meta description, url, H1, alt tag and so forth.
+Also, she never clarified that the placement of your keywords was crucial, it is not about adding it 17 times to the body of text, but making sure it is included in your title tag, meta description, url, H1, alt tag and so forth.

 It was upsetting to me, as someone in the field, to watch all of these eager business owners speedily write down all of this thin information knowing that they would go back home and try to implement them to low success.

 The reason they are ranking is because they wrote a lot of content on their page – you need 300-500 words on every page.
 No, the reason they are ranking is not because they have a lot of content, it is because they wrote valuable content and implemented certain on-page SEO factors that helped boost their page.
 The length of your content is a debate between many SEO forums but I think everyone can agree that the more valuable content you write the better for your audience.
 There is no “set number” that you must reach.

 Once again, I see all of these business owners jotting every piece of information down, while I continue to whisper to my small group that piece of information is not entirely true.

 She didn’t really touch base on much else because many people kept asking questions, and secretly I was glad.